Florida hemp flower testing compliance

 - If the retest fails, the cultivator can request the FDACS perform a confirmatory test within one day

-- If the confirmatory test fails, the crop must be destroyed and the cultivator must notify the Department via Notice of Disposal
+- If the confirmatory test fails, the crop must be destroyed and the cultivator must notify the department via a Notice of Disposal

-- Learn more pages 21-23 of the state hemp program
+- Learn more on pages 21-23 of the state hemp program

 FOR HEMP PROCESSORS & MANUFACTURERS

-Florida Department of Agriculture and Consumer Services Division of Food Safety (FDACS/DFS) oversees rules related to ingestible hemp products, which includes CBD.
-Hemp extract can only be sold if the product has a certificate of analysis (COA) prepared by an independent testing laboratory and sold in approved packaging.
+The Florida Department of Agriculture and Consumer Services Division of Food Safety (FDACS/DFS) oversees rules related to ingestible hemp products, which includes CBD.
+Hemp extract can only be sold if the product has a Certificate of Analysis (COA) prepared by an independent testing laboratory and is sold in approved packaging.

-Companies who want to process hemp extract in the state must submit an application to the Department’s Division of Food Safety.
+Companies that want to process hemp extract in the state must submit an application to the department’s Division of Food Safety.

 Processors may remediate and retest products, but they can only sell extracts that are proven safe and compliant.